 Majhipa Lakhe threw them away from the city.
 But they returned during Indra Jatra to claim the city and Majipa Lakhe chased them away.
 This story is enacted during the festival too.

 According to another mythology, Majhipa Lakhey fell in love with a girl residing in Majipa.
 So, he used to disguise himself as a human and visit the girl.
 But unfortunately one day he got caught by locals.

 They presented him in front of the king.
-The king promised him to give a place in the city if he looks after the children and save them from other demons and perform in Indra Jatra.
+The king promised him to give a place in the city if he looked after the children and saved them from other demons and performed in Indra Jatra.

 Indra Jatra Festival in Days